liuqiang1357/monorepo-starter/README.md

 ### GitHub Actions Workflows

 - `check-pr.yaml`: Runs project checks on `pull_request`.
 Optional E2E runs when a PR has the `e2e` label.
-- `deploy-*.yaml`: Runs deploy pipeline on `push`, `pull_request`, and manual dispatch.
+- `deploy-*.yaml`: Runs deploy pipeline on `push` and manual dispatch.
 Preview vs production behavior depends on the app.

 ## Publishing Packages